 First, make sure your business name won’t be listed with other less desirable brands or products.
 If someone searches you on Google, the last thing you want is to be listed in the middle of a bunch of plumbing supplies, or in between news stories covering terrorist activities!

-A lot of innocent businesses that were named “ISIS” decided to rebrand this past year, as you can imagine.
+A lot of innocent businesses that were named “ISIS” decided to rebrand in recent years, as you can imagine.
 Though you can’t predict the future, you can at least make sure you don’t walk into that type of situation due to poor research.

 Do Your Best!

 Hopefully this guide will help you pick the best business name you can while avoiding some common pitfalls.
 A final word of advice, just be sure that you choose a business name that you like!

 It was difficult coming up with something that i liked.I did not want to sound too cliche.I am still searching and would love to hear your suggestions as well.

 Coming up with a name for my makeup bussiness.